 Coordinated together by staff from SJC along with the professional skills of Australian Kokoda Tours, this is an 11 day experience with eight days on the track.
 It is a great opportunity to undertake a historical, physical and emotional journey.
 Participants will be well prepared, as AKT provides a comprehensive pre-trek training program that includes practice hikes, fitness and information sessions.
 Trekkers must also complete a medical prior to setting out on their adventure.

-The 12 day trip will involve the students traveling to Viqueque to spend a week sharing language and culture and building relationships with students in our partner school Viqueque 01.
-After Viqueque time will be spent on Atauro Island – named the most marine biodiverse area in the world.
+We are collaborating with the Geelong Viqueque Friendship Schools to reintroduce a 12 day immersion trip in 2025 which will involve the students travelling to Viqueque to spend a week sharing language and culture and building relationships with students in our partner school Viqueque 01.
+We have supported the school by sending over science equipment for the newly appointed Lab Technician for use in the school.
 Students will engage in activities focussed on sustainable and socially responsible development.
-Upon return to Dili days will be spent visiting local sites of significance to better understand the history and people of Timor Leste.
+In Dili students will visit local sites of significance to better understand the history and people of Timor Leste.

-This three-week immersion to East Africa is a truly once in a lifetime experience.
-Staying in the remote village of Mannya, students will build relationships with students; learn how the villages live at their homes; help in the Health Centre; teach and learn in the classroom; play games and activities at the high school, primary school and kindergarten; and join in public singing and dancing performances.
-Students will also have the unique experience to do a dormitory-stay and home day-stay.
-The immersion then continues to Nairobi, Kenya where students will visit the Mary Rice Centre and Ruben Centre, both projects overseen by the Christian Brothers.
-The experience concludes with two nights in Amboseli National Park, which includes a safari – the perfect way to conclude 13-years of schooling.
+We are preparing to reintroduce this three-week immersion to East Africa is a truly once in a lifetime experience.
+Staying in the remote village of Mannya, students will build relationships with students of St Joseph’s Kensekka we support with our Edmund Rice Day funds.
+Students will learn how the villages live at their homes; access the work of those in the Health Centre; teach and learn in the classroom; play games and activities at the high school, primary school and kindergarten; and join in public singing and dancing performances.
+The immersion then continues to Nairobi, Kenya where students will visit the Mary Rice Centre and Ruben Centre, both projects overseen by the Edmund Rice Foundation.
+The experience includes a safari – the perfect way to conclude 13-years of schooling celebrating our theme, to ‘Shine a light through service to others’.